 All students study Drama as a discreet subject through the medium of improvisation.
 Students explore a range of topics which help them to develop, explore and express ideas and concepts.
 It is also important for students to understand the importance of theatre and its history at this key stage.

-Students continue to develop their drama techniques through units of ‘Emotions’, ‘Vulnerable’ and ‘Media’ which cover Animal and Child Cruelty including how to access support networks, ‘7 Deadly Sins’, ’Addictions’ and the Role of Women which explore issues surrounding drugs, alcohol and smoking and the impact on health and making appropriate decisions pertaining to lifestyle choice; They also look at stereotypes and how the suffragette movement have had an impact on our lives today.
+Students continue to develop their drama techniques through units of ‘Betrayal (Greek Theatre; media) , ‘7 Deadly Sins’, ’Addictions’ and the Role of Women which explore issues surrounding drugs, alcohol and smoking and the impact on health and making appropriate decisions pertaining to lifestyle choice; They also look at stereotypes and how the suffragette movement have had an impact on our lives today.

 Key Stage 4

 Unit 1 – students create their own performance from a stimulus to perform in front of an audience.
 This will then be backed up and evaluated through a portfolio of up to 2000 words.

 Unit 2 – students study a play and act out 2 key scenes from the set play text.
 This will be performed in front of a visiting examiner.

 Unit 3 – written exam where students will analyse a play and a performance they have seen during the course.
 A theatre visit is compulsory.

 Unit 1: Research and explore a stimulus and create their own devised drama.

 Unit 2: Apply theatrical skills in acting or design by presenting a showcase of two extracts from a performance text.

 20% of final GCSE